Main menu:

 The result was very authentic, including the gear box, band drive clutch and their operation.
 He put in a 6-12v Meccano electric motor (with gear ratios, hidden under the rear seat).
 It worked well using the drivers lever to control everything.

-The left hand side showing the engine cylinder is shown alongside, and the
+The left hand side showing the engine cylinder is shown alongside, and the right hand side showing the band drive to rear wheel is shown below.

 Tram Car by Neil Carey